KyraD24/Tableau/README.md

 - I pressed **"Palette"** and scrolled until I saw the colour **"Orange-Blue Diverging"** I clicked on it then pressed the X.

 # How I found AVG BMI and Cholesterol by Continent and Gender.
-- To start I added Continent from the table under the data section to the column section.
+- To start I added Continent from the table under the data section to the column.
 - After I added BMI and Cholesterol to the Rows and filtered them to show Average instead of Sum.
   <img width="1470" height="689" alt="Image" src="https://github.com/user-attachments/assets/80f92f1b-39b4-4690-9855-e3f4a42cc8ad" />